aipstudio/ansible/postgresql/readme.txt

 CREATE USER pr WITH password '1';
 ALTER USER pr WITH SUPERUSER;
 GRANT ALL ON DATABASE postgres TO pr;
+grant all privileges on database production to pr;
 CREATE ROLE replication WITH REPLICATION PASSWORD '1' LOGIN;

+drop user pr;
+drop role pr;
+REVOKE ALL ON DATABASE postgres from pr;

 host replication replication  192.168.56.10/32  trust wal_level = hot_standby